mohamed-reda/mohamed-reda/README.md

 ## About Me

-- 🤖 Passionate about machine learning, statistical analysis, and LLMs.
+- 🤖 Passionate about Machine Learning, Generative AI, and LLMs.
 - 📊 Proficient in Python, NumPy, Pandas, Langchain, scikit-learn, and TensorFlow.
 - 📈 Experienced in AI project development, from ideation to implementation.